pirocorp/Event-Driven-Architecture/README.md

 Communication is **synchronous** when the **sender waits for the receiver** and vice versa before continuing. **Request/response** patterns are typically synchronous.

 **Asynchronous** communication is when messages or information are **sent and received at different times**, eliminating the need for an immediate response.
-Communication, such as **text messaging** or **emails**, is asynchronous, as messages and replies are sent at different times.
 Publish/Subscribe patterns are asynchronous.